SoumyaEXE/soumya.github.io/_posts/2021-03-30-Wreath-Writeup.markdown

 Taking a look at the file, there seems to be an upload feature that redirects uploaded files to a directory called uploads/..![](/reports/Wreath/image62.png)

 The filter checks if a file is an image based on its size and if a file ends with a valid extension.
-We can see that the allowed extensions are jpg, jpeg, png, and gif, so I examined how the webpage identifies the extension:
+We can see that the allowed extensions are jpg, jpeg, png, and gif, so I examined how the webpage identifies the extension\:

 ![](/reports/Wreath/image60.png)

 The explode function splits a string into an array based on a specified parameter.
 In the code, it is set to split based on the period character and grabs the string at index one (note that this is the second element in the array, as the first element is at index zero).
 It then compares this string with one of the allowed extensions.
-The problem with this is that upon uploading a file called reverse-shell.jpg.php, the code will split the file as follows:
+The problem with this is that upon uploading a file called reverse-shell.jpg.php, the code will split the file as follows\:

 [‘reverse-shell’,’jpg’,’php’]